“LSP has laid a foundation that will sustain me for the next four years of college.”

 Why Choose LSP?

 The Leland Scholars Program (LSP) gives 60 incoming students the opportunity to become familiar with both the people and space that will become home for the next four years.
-Through classes, field trips and residential living, LSP creates a genuine community of first year students.
+Through classes and social programming, LSP creates a genuine community of first year students.
 In this communal atmosphere, you will get a jumpstart on your college career both socially and academically!

 Who Can Apply?

 Any incoming Stanford student who will be enrolling in their first quarter in the Fall (including international students!)

 First-generation and/or low-income students, and those from under-resourced high schools are encouraged to apply, however these are not requirements to participate in LSP